-The private warrants are identical to the previously outstanding public warrants except that (i) each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share and (ii) such private warrants will be exercisable for cash (even if a registration statement covering the shares of common stock issuable upon exercise of such private warrants is not effective) or on a cashless basis, at the holder's option (except with respect to 500,000 of the private warrants held by Rosedale Park, LLC and 500,000 of the private warrants held by LifeSci Holdings LLC, which were amended to remove the cashless exercise provision), and will not be redeemable by the Company (except with respect to 500,000 of the private warrants held by Rosedale Park, LLC and 500,000 of the private warrants held by LifeSci Holdings LLC, which were amended to include a redemption provision substantially identical to that of the public warrants; provided, however, that such redemption rights may not be exercised during the first 12 months following the closing of the Business Combination unless the last sales price of the Company's common stock has been equal to or greater than \$20.00 per share for any 20 trading days within a 30 trading day period ending on the third business day prior to the date on which notice of redemption is given), in each case so long as they are still held by the initial purchasers or their affiliates.
+The private warrants are identical to the previously outstanding public warrants except that (i) each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share and (ii) such private warrants will be exercisable for cash (even if a registration statement covering the shares of common stock issuable upon exercise of such private warrants in the effective) or on a cashless basis, at the holder's option (except with respect to 500,000 of the private warrants held by Rosedale Park, LLC and 500,000 of the private warrants held by LifeSci Holdings LLC, which were amended to remove the cashless exercise provision), and will not be redeemable by the Company (except with respect to 500,000 of the private warrants held by Rosedale Park, LLC and 500,000 of the private warrants held by LifeSci Holdings LLC, which were amended to include a redemption provision substantially identical to that of the public warrants; provided, however, that such redemption rights may not be exercised during the first 12 months following the closing of the Business Combination unless the last sales price of the Company's common stock has been equal to or greater than \$20.00 per share for any 20 trading days within a 30 trading day period ending on the third business day prior to the date on which notice of redemption is given), in each case so long as they are still held by the initial purchasers or their affiliates.
 The private warrants purchased by Rosedale Park, LLC, will expire on March 5, 2025, provided that once the private warrants are not beneficially owned by Chardan Capital Markets, LLC or any of its related persons anymore, the private warrants may not be exercised five years following the completion of the Company's initial business combination.

-The previously outstanding public warrants and the private warrants issued to LifeSci Holdings LLC that were amended as described above were determined to be equity classified in accordance with ASC 815, Derivatives and Hedging.
-The remaining private warrants were determined to be liability classified in accordance with ASC 815, Derivatives and Hedging (see note 4).
+The previously outstanding public warrants and the private warrants issued to LifeSci Holdings LLC that were amended as described above were determined to be equity classified in accordance with ASC 815, "Derivatives and Hedging" (see Note 4).
+The remaining private warrants were determined to be liability classified in accordance with ASC 815, "Derivatives and Hedging" (see Note 4).

-NOTE 7.
+NOTE 8.
 EQUITY INCENTIVE PLANS

 In connection with the Business Combination, the stockholders approved the Vincerx Pharma, Inc. 2020 Stock Incentive Plan (the "2020 Plan"), which became effective upon the closing of the Business Combination on December 23, 2020.
-As of March 31, 2022, the Company had 4,542,924 shares of common stock reserved for issuance under the 2020 Plan.
+As of September 30, 2023, the Company had 5,600,152 shares of common stock reserved for issuance, and 278,731 options to acquire common stock that are available to grant, under the 2020 Plan.

-The 2020 Plan allows for the grant of stock options and rights to acquire restricted stock to employees, directors and consultants of the Company.
+The 2020 Plan allows for the grant of stock options and rights to acquire restricted stock to employees, directors, and consultants of the Company.
 The terms and conditions of specific awards are set at the discretion of the Company's board of directors.
 Options granted under the 2020 Plan expire no later than 10 years from the date of grant.
 Unvested common shares obtained upon early exercise of options are subject to repurchase by the Company at the original issue price.

-Stock option activity under the 2020 Plan is as follows (amounts in thousands, except per share amounts):
+Stock option activity under the 2020 Plan is as follows (in thousands, except per share amounts):